Team

 Exhibition Programme

-margarita@phileas.artMargarita Thurn (born 1980) is an art historian and graduate of the University of Vienna.
+margarita@phileas.artMargarita Thurn-Valsassina (born 1980) is an art historian and graduate of the University of Vienna.
 Following her studies, she worked as an assistant to the artist Erwin Wurm, and was employed as a staff member of the sculpture and multimedia class at the University of Applied Arts Vienna.
 Subsequently, she worked for the art office art:phalanx, where she conceived and produced art awards, exhibitions and projects as an art consultant for various companies.
 From 2017 to 2022 she worked as a curatorial assistant at the Leopold Museum in Vienna.

 -

-Visitor Programme
+Visitor and Public Programme

 anna@phileas.artAnna Hugo (born 1991) holds an MA in critical theory and the arts from the School of Visual Arts, New York (2017), an MA in fine art from the University of Applied Arts Vienna (2013), and a diploma in fine art and design from Edinburgh College of Art (2011).
 She has experience working for the Independent Art Fair, New York; New Museum, New York; Gavin Brown’s Enterprise, New York; Gladstone Gallery, New York; Kunstverein Gartenhaus, Vienna; and as a curator and consultant for international private art collections.
 She is an editor and contributing author to PW-Magazine.